What Are the Top 10 PowerPoint 2016 New Features?

 Keep in mind, however, that even with new choices, your charts should be clean and simple in your PowerPoint slides.
 Too much complexity can make your slides hard to read, especially in a dynamic presentation, and can adversely impact your communications.

 Perfect for demonstrations, you can now include screen recordings in your PowerPoint presentations with just a few clicks.
 Just set up whatever you’d like to record on your screen, then pick Insert > Screen Recording, and you’ll be able to select a portion of your screen to record, capture what you need, and insert it directly into your presentation in one seamless process.
-Note: This feature is also available in PowerPoint 2013 if you have the most recent updates through Office 365.

 Collaboration is more and more integrated into Office 2016.
 Choose Share on the ribbon to share your presentation with others on SharePoint, OneDrive, or another online location.
-With real time co-authoring, you can now not only see when others are working on the same shared presentation but also see an indicator that shows you exactly what slides they’re working on, and where in the slides they are making changes.
+With real-time co-authoring, you can now not only see when others are working on the same shared presentation but also see an indicator that shows you exactly what slides they’re working on, and where in the slides they are making changes.

 Now you can go to File > History to see a complete list of changes that have been made to your presentation and even access earlier versions.
 Note: This feature is only supported for files stored on OneDrive for Business or SharePoint.